joachifm/acme-omitted/README.markdown

-# acme-omitted: purely functional omitted content for Haskell
+# acme-omitted: a name for omitted definitions

 acme-omitted provides